Special counsel moves to abandon election interference and classified documents cases against Trump

 The decision was inevitable, since longstanding Justice Department policy says sitting presidents cannot face criminal prosecution.
 Yet it was still a momentous finale to an unprecedented chapter in political and law enforcement history, as federal officials attempted to hold accountable a former president while he was simultaneously running for another term.

+He also said that “these cases, like all of the other cases I have been forced to go through, are empty and lawless, and should never have been brought.”

+The judge in the election case granted prosecutors' dismissal request.
+A decision in the documents case was still pending on Monday afternoon.

-In court filings, Smith's team emphasized that the move to abandon their prosecutions was not a reflection of the merit of the cases but a recognition of the legal shield that surrounds any commander in chief.
+The outcome makes it clear that, when it comes to a president and criminal accusations, nothing supersedes the voters' own verdict.
+In court filings, Smith's team emphasized that the move to end their prosecutions was not a reflection of the merit of the cases but a recognition of the legal shield that surrounds any commander in chief.

-“That prohibition is categorical and does not turn on the gravity of the crimes charged, the strength of the Government’s proof, or the merits of the prosecution, which the Government stands fully behind,” the prosecutors wrote in one of their filings.
+“That prohibition is categorical and does not turn on the gravity of the crimes charged, the strength of the Government’s proof, or the merits of the prosecution, which the Government stands fully behind,” prosecutors said in one of their filings.

+They wrote that Trump’s return to the White House “sets at odds two fundamental and compelling national interests: on the one hand, the Constitution’s requirement that the President must not be unduly encumbered in fulfilling his weighty responsibilities . . . and on the other hand, the Nation’s commitment to the rule of law.”

+In this situation, “the Constitution requires that this case be dismissed before the defendant is inaugurated,” they concluded.

 Smith’s team said it was leaving intact charges against two co-defendants in the classified documents case — Trump valet Walt Nauta and Mar-a-Lago property manager Carlos De Oliveira — because “no principle of temporary immunity applies to them.”

 Trump has long described the investigations as politically motivated, and he has vowed to fire Smith as soon as he takes office in January.
-Now he will re-enter the White House free from criminal scrutiny by the government that he will lead.
+Now he will start his second term free from criminal scrutiny by the government that he will lead.

 The election case brought last year was once seen as one of the most serious legal threats facing Trump as he tried to reclaim the White House.
 He was indicted for plotting to overturn his defeat to Joe Biden in 2020, an effort that climaxed with his supporters' violent attack on the U.S. Capitol on Jan.
 6, 2021.